-'''

 00 This is a testline of SATELLINE-3AS radio modem 01 This is a testline of SATELLINE-3AS radio modem

-'''

-6.2 Long block test
+8.2 Long block test

 In this test mode the radio modem transmits a test message continuously for 50 s.
 After 10 s break the test transmission is started again.
 The transmission sequence is repeated continuously.
 The long block test can be used in order to measure the transmitter output power, standing wave ratio (SWR) of the antenna system or RSSI (Received Signal Strength Indicator) level at the receiver stations.
-RSSI can be monitored easily by using SL command "SL@R?".
+RSSI can be monitored easily on the LCD display of the receiving modem or by using SL command "SL@R?".